 The course employs a great deal of technology and therefore utilizes many online resources.
-The instructor will supply students with links that range from instructor-created materials to online tutorials applicable to student tasks.
+The instructor will supply students with links such as the Unity Curriculum and tutorials applicable to student tasks for LiveCode.
 In addition, students are encouraged to enrich the learning community by sharing exceptional resources they find.

 One final student resource is the course website.
 Students register at this site at the beginning of the year and then receive agendas, resources, assignments, etc. by logging in each day.
 The site is Internet-based and available to the student (as well as parents/guardians) at any time.
-The starting page for the site is: http://classroom.google.com
+The starting page for the site is: classroom.google.com